deanmoses/zenphoto-json-rest-api/tests/README.md

 1. Get this project from GitHub
 1. Install the REST API plugin into Zenphoto.
 You can copy or symlink it.
 1. Enable the album_image_statistics plugin.
-1. Set up the test data by making `tests/testdata/albums` the Zenphoto albums directory.
+1. Set up the test data
+    1. Make `tests/testdata/albums` the Zenphoto albums directory.
 It must *replace* the root album folder.
 You can copy or symlink it.
     1. From the Zenphoto admin console, unpublish the album 'unpublished_album'
-   2. From the Zenphoto admin console, unpublish the image 'unpublished_image/unpublished.jpg'
+    1. From the Zenphoto admin console, unpublish the image 'unpublished_image/unpublished.jpg'
 1. Then:
 ```
 cd [PROJECT ROOT]/tests